mksolanki/tflcodingchallenge/README.md

 ### Pre-requisite
 Below is pre-requisite to run this coding challenge application:
 * Java version jdk-17.0.9 is installed.
 Set environment variable, JAVA_HOME=<path to jdk-17.0.9> and JAVA_HOME/bin is added to Path.
 * Maven version 3.9.4 is installed.
-Set environment variable, MAVEN_HOME=<path to maven 3.9.4> and MAVEN_HOME/bin is added to Path
+Set environment variable, MAVEN_HOME=<path to maven 3.9.4> and MAVEN_HOME/bin is added to Path.
-* Extract coding challenge zip file.
 * Internet connection or any other in-house maven repository available to download required maven dependencies for this project.
 * Clone the code from GitHub public repository below.
   ```